 - To fulfill our nation’s commitment to our children’s future, the central focus of educational leadership is to successfully transform schools and school systems into high quality organizations that are committed to high performance for all children.
 Implicit within this focus is the leader’s responsibility to create a safe, equitable, and just environment that maintains a consistent emphasis on continuous improvement.

 - Leadership preparation programs are central to realizing high performing schools, by preparing aspiring leaders to be innovative change agents, leaders of learning, and reflective practitioners.
-Effective leaders must be competent to:

 - Our educational administration program is grounded in theory, while providing ample and sufficient applications to practice.
-In addition, the program promotes the creation and dissemination of knowledge, both through faculty and student research.

 - Preparing outstanding school leaders who create organizational conditions ensuring that every child experiences high levels of academic performance, and ensure equitable and collaborative participation by all relevant stakeholders in school governance.